WRTeam-in/common_app_doc/docs/GeneralSettings/firebase-billing.md

     ![firebaseBilling](../../static/img/firebaseBilling/firebaseBilling3.png)
     - Select your country instead of India.
     ![firebaseBilling](../../static/img/firebaseBilling/firebaseBilling4.png)
-    - Select your existing payment profile, or click **'Create New Payment Profile'** if you don’t have one.
+    - Select your existing payment profile, or click **'Create New Payment Profile'** if you don't have one.
     ![firebaseBilling](../../static/img/firebaseBilling/firebaseBilling5.png)
-    - Add detail of paymnet account.
+    - Add details of payment account.
     ![firebaseBilling](../../static/img/firebaseBilling/firebaseBilling6.png)
-    - Select your existing payment method, or click 'Add Payment Method' if you don’t have one.
+    - Select your existing payment method, or click 'Add Payment Method' if you don't have one.
     ![firebaseBilling](../../static/img/firebaseBilling/firebaseBilling7.png)
     - Select your payment method.
     ![firebaseBilling](../../static/img/firebaseBilling/firebaseBilling8.png)

-## Setting Up Billing on Map, and Place API Keys
+## Setting Up Billing on Map and Place API Keys
-Firebase provides a range of services, some of which require billing to be enabled, especially Google Maps, and Places API.
-Follow these steps to ensure proper billing setup.

 ## 1️⃣ Set Up Billing
 :::note
-(regarding Firebase OTP and Maps setup — if you’ve already set up billing for Firebase OTP previously, there’s no need to repeat that step.
+Regarding Firebase OTP and Maps setup — if you've already set up billing for Firebase OTP previously, there's no need to repeat that step.
 Please ensure that your billing account is linked to your app project.
-If it isn’t, kindly follow these steps(1 to 6 point))
+If it isn't, kindly follow these steps (1 to 6 points).
 :::

 1. Go to the Firebase Console.
 2. Select your project.
 3. In the left-hand menu, click on **Project Settings**.
 4. Under the **Billing** section, click **Go to Billing Account**.
-5. If you don’t have a billing account, **click Create Billing Account** and follow the prompts to add your payment method.
+5. If you don't have a billing account, **click Create Billing Account** and follow the prompts to add your payment method.
 6. Link the billing account to your project.

 ## 2️⃣ Enable Required APIs